-Due to the large number of annual visitors, campgrounds at Yellowstone tend to fill their vacancies extremely early.
-This is especially true of RV accessible areas, which are in extremely high demand.
+Due to a large number of annual visitors, campgrounds at Yellowstone tend to fill their vacancies extremely early.
+This is especially true of RV-accessible areas, which are in extremely high demand.
 There are places for RV camping at all campgrounds in Yellowstone, but keep in mind that there are size restrictions.

 RVs greater than forty feet in length are not permitted at any of the five campgrounds, so keep this in mind if you are renting an RV just for the occasion.
-The Fishing Bridge campsite allows for an additional 25-feet of towed/towing vehicle.
-The four other campsites include the towed or towing vehicle in their forty feet restriction.
+The Fishing Bridge campsite allows for an additional 25 feet of towed/towing vehicle.
+The four other campsites include the towed or towing vehicle in their forty feet restrictions.

 I stayed in two parks, the Rustic Wagon, and the Fireside Resort.
 Both were outside of the park but close enough.
-Because of the large amounts of tourists, those were pricey compare to other parks little farther from Yellowstone.
+Because of the large amounts of tourists, those were pricey compared to other parks a little farther from Yellowstone.